Saturday, October 19, 2019

 Voices in My Head

+The institution's intake doctor assessed Clyde's schizophrenia after his thorough checkup soon after his arrival.
 In solitude, Clyde mentally experienced children's laughter.
-Their taunts seemed so real but Dr. Brennen convinced him that is was contrived from his isolation.
-When Clyde couldn't convince the doctor that what was happening to him was real, he ignored the laughter all together.
-But every year that passed the children’s laughter was relentless.
-They broke Clydes composure on numerous occasions and he ended up in the good doctors torture room.
-When the children weren't laughing and mercifully gave him a break he would talk to himself.
+Their taunts seemed so natural, but Dr. Brennen convinced him that it was contrived by his isolation.
+When Clyde couldn't convince the doctor that what was happening to him was real, he ignored the laughter.
+But every year that passed, the children's laughter was relentless.
+They broke Clyde's composure on numerous occasions, and he ended up in the good doctor's torture room.
+When the children weren't laughing and mercifully gave him a break, he would talk to himself.
 The voice in his head spoke back.
-The mans voice had an Italian accent and claimed he worked in the Cherry mines.
+The man's voice had an Italian accent and claimed he worked in the Cherry mines.

-“Death is too easy for you.”
-The man’s voice hissed.
-"If you ever leave this place my reign of terror will be released.
-Freeing me from your conscience but unleashing hell on the town of Cherry and those who benefited from your father’s greed."
+"Death is too easy for you."
+The man's voice hissed.
+"If you ever leave this place, my reign of terror will be released.
+Freeing me from your conscience but unleashing hell on the town of Cherry and those who benefited from your father's greed."
 "There is no greed, just death," Clyde whimpered.
-"Why haven’t you told Dr. Brennan how I killed your mother, yet?
-Tsk. tsk Clyde.
-I’m bored of telling the story to you over and over.
-I’d much rather listen to someone else retell my story.”
+"Why haven't you told Dr. Brennan how I killed your mother yet?
+Tsk.
+Tsk Clyde.
+I'm bored of telling the story to you over and over.
+I'd much rather listen to someone else retell my story."

 The children's laughter was in cadence.